Are ads on NBA jerseys next

 The NBA has not decided whether it will begin the move to jerseys bearing ads.
-And when Sandomir asked Adam Silver, deputy commissioner of the NBA, cheap nfl jerseys about the league position on instituting jerseys with ads, Silver said: we add sponsor logos to jerseys, we recognize that some of our fans will think we lost our minds. and when it happens if the NBA becomes the first major American sports league to turn uniforms into advertising billboards the surprising thing may turn out to be how quickly the public, after expressing initial consternation, decides that it no big deal.
+And when Sandomir asked Adam Silver, deputy commissioner of the NBA, cheap nfl jerseys Write my essay about the league position on instituting jerseys with ads, Silver said: we add sponsor logos to jerseys, we recognize that some of our fans will think we lost our minds. and when it happens if the NBA becomes the first major American sports league to turn uniforms into advertising billboards the surprising thing may turn out to be how quickly the public, after expressing initial consternation, decides that it no big deal.

 Advertising once was seen as having the potential to be an unwelcome intrusion of hucksterism into places where hucksterism did not belong.
 But if there was a line that was not supposed to be crossed, that line was obliterated long ago.
 Not only is advertising ubiquitous and largely unquestioned today, it has managed to become a sought after symbol of something or someone worth.

 If a national corporation a soft drink, a breakfast cereal, an energy bar pays to put its brand on the T shirt for a charity race, or on a local school football stadium, or in the program for a college reunion, there is a sense of officially making the big time.